 Two years ago, Anya was among the first students to join the program.
 As an incoming junior, most of her state-required classes were already out of the way.
 She was free to focus on art courses at the Highline Community College campus.
 Program consultant Terry Farris notes that the goal is to make sure that students are engaged in courses in their area of focus 80% of the time in the first year of the 2-year program.

 Anya, who was a chronic doodler all through her school years, began to pay attention in her classes.
 “I noticed my attitude towards education changing; I was learning things I could use in order to get a career in the field I want,” she says.

 She has just earned an AAS in Visual Communications, or graphic design, and her high school diploma.
 At about the same time she joined Career Start, Anya connected with Legends of Equestria, a nonprofit organization that is developing a multi-player online game.
 She continues to serve as Concept Art Leader for the project.

 What if Anya had dropped out of school instead of completing this program?
 She says she would likely have continued to build her art portfolio, but by finishing the program, she has greater mastery of the tools of her trade.
 And with a diploma and an AAS degree, she has far more opportunities.
 Her next step?
-A Bachelors of Technology in Applied Design from the Lake Washington.
+A Bachelors of Technology in Applied Design from the Lake Washington Institute of technology.